Skip to content

 Antioxidant Properties

 Some research suggests that shungite properties include antioxidant qualities.
-When people discuss the scientific bases for using shungite in this fashion, they typically refer to research conducted on mice exposed to UVB radiation.
-The exposure led to oxidative stress, and researchers used a shungite solution to address the skin damage.
+When people discuss the scientific basis for using shungite in this fashion, they typically refer to research conducted on mice exposed to UVB radiation.
+The exposure led to oxidative stress, and researchers used a shungite solution to address the irradiation induced skin damage.
 When applied, the shungite solution increased antioxidant enzyme activity.

 While the study does show the rare mineral has some promise, no research involving humans was conducted to assess whether it had antioxidant and anti-inflammatory properties that assisted people.
 As a result, while there’s potential, it’s not proven that shungite has any antioxidative benefit for wearing or when drinking water treated with the stone.